Does Core Web Vitals Matter? What Do They Do?

 Interaction to Next Paint (INP) is the most recent Core Web Vitals measure, succeeding First Input Delay (FID) on March 12, 2024.
 It represents how quickly a page reacts to interactions and is measured in milliseconds.

-It is worth noting that INP measures how quickly a webpage reacts during the user’s interaction with it.
+It is worth noting that INP measures how quickly a webpage responds during user interaction.
 FID only tracked the response time of the first user contact with any element on the site.

 A good INP is 200 milliseconds or less.
 An INP between 200 and 500 milliseconds indicates that your site’s interaction needs enhancing.